Mayres-Savel: History

 The old bridge across the Drac, the mountain tributary which marked out the limit of the fiefdom, was knocked down in 1720 to isolate the village and protect its inhabitants from the plague.

 The commune of Savel was submerged when the Monteynard Dam was built in 1962.
 To preserve the memory of Savel, its name was incorporated in that of the neighbouring commune of Mayres along with the remaining land from former Savel which was still above water.

 Population

+Its inhabitants are called Mayrants or Mayrantes in French.